numaproj/numaflow/docs/user-guide/sdks/compatibility.md

 # SDK Compatibility

+SDK and Numaflow compatibility version matrix.
+Please refer to features matrix in [SDK Features](./features.md) for the features supported by each SDK version.

+Numaflow ensures backwards compatibility for SDKs.
+SDKs are expected to work with the current and previous minor versions of Numaflow.

+To upgrade SDKs, first upgrade Numaflow to the latest version supported by the SDK, then upgrade the SDKs.
+If your SDK and Numaflow versions are a couple of versions apart, you may need to upgrade Numaflow multiple times to reach the latest version supported by the SDK.

-SDK and Numaflow compatibility version matrix.  (● - Released, ○ - Future Release)
+(● - Released, ○ - Future Release)

 ## Python